 So you can smile about your eco-friendly ways every time you journal about your trip.

-Other quick tips for being eco-friendly on the go:
+Quick tips for being eco-friendly on the go

 - Trade out your books at a hostel instead of throwing them away